Wikia/app/extensions/wikia/MobileAppTranslations/README.txt

 may be written in other non-PHP languages or with translation files which are not MediaWiki compatible.

-Conversion scripts are used to turn these into standard MediaWiki i18n files so that they can be translated using our normal systems (eg: the l33t translators at TranslateWiki.net).
+Conversion scripts are used to turn these into standard MediaWiki i18n files so that they can be translated using our normal systems (e.g. the translators at translatewiki.net).

 Conversion scripts should then be used to convert the PHP _back_ to whatever format the mobile apps need.